-God provides many examples of gentleness in the Bible, Jesus himself being the best model.
-Some view being gentle is weak, however it takes great strength of character and self-control to be gentle in many situations.
+God provides many examples of gentleness in the bible, Jesus himself being the best model.
+Some view being gentle as weak, however, it takes great strength of character and self-control to be gentle in many situations.

-Before we can begin to unpack what is means to have gentleness we must first look into the meaning of the word.
-What is gentleness?
+Before we can begin to unpack what it means to have gentleness we must first look into the meaning of the word.
+What is the definition of gentleness?

 Gentleness is the quality or characteristic of being kind, tender, mild-mannered, compassionate, and considerate.
 To be gentle means that you show love and care for others in the way you act and speak.
 To have gentleness is to have a gentle spirit or nature about you.